-Fragments That Remain – Transmediating Charles Csuri’s Random War exhibition December 2012 – January 2013, curated by Lanfranco Aceti and Vince Dziekan with guest curator Janice Glowski for OCR (Operational and Curatorial Research) and its Media Exhibition Platform (MEP) in collaboration with LEA (Leonardo Electronic Almanac) part of MIT Press and Leonardo.
+Fragments That Remain – Transmediating Charles Csuri’s Random War exhibition December 2012 – January 2013, curated by Lanfranco Aceti and co-curator Vince Dziekan with guest curator Janice Glowski for OCR (Operational and Curatorial Research) and its Media Exhibition Platform (MEP) in collaboration with LEA (Leonardo Electronic Almanac) part of MIT Press and Leonardo.

 The main feature of this exhibition was the world premiere of a new transmediated version of digital pioneer Charles Csuri’s celebrated work Random War(1967) which followed an exhibition, Charles Csuri: Sketchbooks of Time, curated by Lanfranco Aceti with newly commissioned artworks premiered at Kasa Gallery, Istanbul.

 The online exhibition for OCR sums up several years of collaboration between Charles Csuri, as an artist, and Lanfranco Aceti, as a curator.
 From the video exhibitions for Geometries of the Sublime and Dislocations on the Media Facade of the Museum of Contemporary Art, Zagreb, for the 12th Istanbul Biennial and ISEA2011 to the exhibition in Kasa Gallery, the collaboration between Csuri and Aceti has re-looked at the historical connections between early computer artworks and contemporary aesthetics and social issues.